VALLEY OF FIRE STATE PARK: 4 DAYS OF PEACE, LOVE & FIRE!

 It is our intention to leave the site cleaner than it was when we arrived, so please be sure to clean up after yourself completely.
 It is a good idea to bring a few trash bags to use for your personal garbage.
 All participants are expected to contribute their fair share in cleaning up.

 After the fire circle closes the last morning, we’ll participate in cleaning and packing up the community areas, which takes until 11am or so.
 You are welcome to relax at the site but we all need to depart the camp by 2pm.
-After returning home for some rest, we then re-gather in town for an Afterglow Potluck at the McBride House of Mystery for a night of sharing our ‘golden moments.’
+After returning home for some rest, we then re-gather in town for an Afterglow Potluck for a night of sharing our ‘golden moments.’
 If you are visiting, we encourage you to stay until the following morning, if your plans permit, so you can enjoy this magickal evening.
 You also may want to connect with people who have departure times that most closely match yours.